jsc329/ammonitorwiki/16-scores.md

 transformed into a cumulated distribution function (CDF).”

 The number of **tc** values is equal to the number of time bins in the template.
-Each **tc** value is the amplitude probability mass function for that time bin:
+Each **tc** value is the amplitude probability mass for that time bin:

 ``` r
 # Extract row 1, columns 1076:1085 from this features dataframe